 When to Seek Medical Care

 Call your health care provider if you have signs and symptoms of swelling, pain, and inflamed superficial veins on the arms or legs.
-If you are not better in a week or two, get reevaluated to make sure you don't have a more serious condition.
+If you are not better in a week or two or if it gets any worse, get reevaluated to make sure you don't have a more serious condition.

 Deep vein thrombophlebitis requires immediate medical care.
 If you have any of these signs and symptoms, go to a hospital emergency department for evaluation: